vispy/vispy/doc/governance/GOVERNANCE.md

 # Governance Policy

-This document provides the governance policy for the Project.
+This document provides the governance policy for the VisPy Project.
 Maintainers agree to this policy and to abide by all Project polices, including the [code of conduct](https://github.com/vispy/vispy/blob/main/CODE_OF_CONDUCT.md), [trademark policy](../org/TRADEMARKS.md), and [antitrust policy](../org/ANTITRUST.md) by adding their name to the [maintainers.md file](./MAINTAINERS.md).